 Botswana is arguably the world's best safari destination.
-Here you will find some of Africa's largest and wildest game reserves with landscapes ranging from semi-desert to forest and dry savannas to watery swamps – all teeming with wildlife.
+Here, you will find some of Africa's largest and wildest game reserves with landscapes ranging from semi-desert to forest and dry savannas to watery swamps – all teeming with wildlife.
 There are hundreds of safari lodges in Botswana, most situated in prime safari areas and priced in US Dollars.

 Found 7 Results

-Kenya is the most famous East African Safari destination - most likely by virtue of its bygone days of decadent colonial lifestyles immortalised in colourful books and movies like “Out of Africa” and “White Mischief”.
-It's also one of the favourite areas to watch the world-famous Great Migration that takes place every year (Maasai Mara) and Kenya is recognised as one of the premier 'beach and bush' safari and seaside destinations.
+Kenya is the most famous East African Safari destination - most likely by virtue of its bygone days of decadent colonial lifestyles immortalised in colourful books and movies like "Out of Africa" and "White Mischief".
+It's also one of the favourite areas to watch the world-famous Great Migration that takes place every year (Masai Mara) and Kenya is recognised as one of the premier 'beach and bush' safari and tropical seaside destinations.